figshare/user_documentation/APIv2/articles.md

 * Upload / Delete / Retry uploading file parts until all parts are uploaded successfully
 * [Complete file upload](#complete-file-upload)

+**Note**: If the `defined_type` is metadata record the upload must not be intialized.
+The following error should be thrown:
+`Bad request.
+Cannot upload files when defined_type is metadata record. `

 ###List files

     GET /v2/account/articles/{id}/files